Local Option Sales Tax Overview

 - For a city tax, the county board can repeal the tax if the city’s governing body presents them with a motion.

 The revenue is distributed according to a formula based on 75% of the population and 25% on property tax levies.
 The property tax proportion is based on the three years of levy data from July 1, 1982, through June 30, 1985.

 State law does not address a situation where supervisors try to spend the revenue as they wish instead of how described at the time of the election.
 However, case law suggests that in the event of improper usage, the revenue would go into the general fund.
 Therefore, it is important to include very specific language on the ballot when identifying the use and purpose of the tax.

 Click here to view in a printable PDF format.

 Disclaimer: This document is intended for general informational purposes only and is not meant to provide legal advice for your specific situation or to infer an attorney-client relationship.
 Please contact your legal representative with any questions regarding your rights and available options.
-This document was last updated January 30, 2014 and may not reflect the most recent changes in the law.
+This document was last updated Aug.
+20, 2020, and may not reflect the most recent changes in the law.
 For additional information, contact your county Farm Bureau office.